 Figure 3.
 Illustration of the simulation approach.
 Center panel: joint PDF of LES power production and wind speed in the center of the domain at 75.3 m in the realistic run.
-This can also be interpreted as a probabilistic wind farm power curve.
 Top panel: marginal PDFs of that wind speed for the realistic and free stream runs.
 Right panel: marginal PDFs of power production for the realistic and free stream run.
 The top and right panels are the integral of the joint PDF along the vertical and horizontal axes.
 Dots in the center panel indicate the mean values, and percentages the decrease of those values due to the realistic inclusion of turbines in the simulation.